projectc-development-1/mobileapp/README.md

 Run the app in IOS simulator
+npx expo run:ios  (run local simulator / ios device that you may need to run in Xcode) npx expo run:android  (run local simulator / ios device that you may need to run in Android Studio)

+creates the android and ios directories for running your React code npx expo prebuild

+Clean project
-npx expo run:ios  (run local simulator)
+npx expo prebuild --clean

-Build the app
+Deploy the app
 https://docs.expo.dev/build/setup/
 eas build --platform ios